Former Virginia assistant principal charged with child neglect in case of student who shot teacher

 The boy told authorities he got his mother's 9mm handgun by climbing onto a drawer to reach the top of a dresser, where the firearm was in his mom's purse.
 He concealed the weapon in his backpack and then his pocket before shooting his teacher.

-In the lawsuit, Zwerner's lawyers describe a series of warnings that school employees gave administrators in the hours before the shooting, beginning with Zwerner, who went to Parker's office and told her the boy "was in a violent mood," had threatened to beat up a kindergartener and stared down a security officer in the lunchroom.
+In the lawsuit, Zwerner's lawyers describe a series of warnings that school employees gave administrators in the hours before the shooting, beginning with Zwerner, who went to Parker's office and told her the boy "was in a violent mood," had threatened to beat up a kindergartener and stared down a security officer in the lunchroom, the Associated Press reported.
 The lawsuit alleges that Parker "had no response, refusing even to look up at (Zwerner) when she expressed her concerns."

 The lawsuit also alleges that a reading specialist told Parker that the boy had told students he had a gun.
-Parker responded that his "pockets were too small to hold a handgun and did nothing," the lawsuit states.
+Parker responded that his "pockets were too small to hold a handgun and did nothing," the lawsuit states, according to AP.

 The indictments allege that Parker "did commit a willful act or omission in the care of such students, in a manner so gross, wanton and culpable as to show a reckless disregard for human life."